Margaret Minnicks has been an online writer for many years. She writes articles that are interesting to her readers.

 When they arrived in the room, Travis took off his pants and told Madeline to take off what she was wearing.
 What happened next is not what Madeline expected.

 Travis handed her his pants and told her to put them on.
 After she did so, they fell to the floor because they were too big for her.
+She has lost considerable weight to look good in her wedding gown.
 Soon, she got the message, but she hoped she was wrong.

 Travis removed all doubts by saying, "You see the pants fell to the floor when you put them on.
 You have never seen mine fall to the floor after I put them on.
 That's because I wear the pants in the family.
 And don't you ever forget it."